On The Bench by Harry Meadley. Image: Harry Meadley

 On the Bench is a commission by UP Projects for The Floating Cinema.

-The commission and The Floating Cinema is supported by Arts Council England's Strategic Touring Programme, BFI, Film Hub North, Esmée Fairbairn Foundation, Canal & River Trust and forms part of Hull City of Culture 2017.
+The commission and The Floating Cinema is supported by Arts Council England's Strategic Touring Programme, BFI, Film Hub North, Esmée Fairbairn Foundation, Canal & River Trust, Hull City Council and forms part of Hull City of Culture 2017.

 The programme for this year's The Floating Cinema will be delivered in partnership with organisations based in and around the tour locations.